What is the Court Reporting program?

 Official court reporters are employees of the court system.
 There is a fixed salary and benefits.
 In addition, these reporters earn a per-page fee for transcripts produced.

 Freelance reporters work for court reporting firms as independent contractors.
 These reporters make up about 70 percent of employment in the court reporting field.
 Most work is in the deposition area (testimony of witnesses taken under oath outside the courtroom setting).
 However, these reporters also cover meetings, conferences, and conventions.

 Persons not certified may work in business, civil service, or medical transcription using machine shorthand skills.
 Those with excellent machine shorthand skills may caption for television or write realtime for the hearing impaired.

-The ACT Department offers 3 Level I Certificates, 1 Enhanced Skills Certificate, 1 Level II Certificate and an Associate of Applied Science Degree, A.A.S.
+The ACT Department offers 3 Level I Certificates, 1 Enhanced Skills Certificate, and an Associate of Applied Science Degree, A.A.S.